 Finally, consider the different types of hens that you need to accommodate.
 If the bride would love her mother and mother-in-law to be involved in the hen party, but you’re planning a weekend of non-stop clubbing, ask if she’d prefer two parties, or a more relaxed activity like afternoon tea or a spa trip on one of the days so that the mums can come along to that.

 3. Choose the date of the hen do

 Now you’ve got the list of hens sorted, it’s time to think about when the hen party is going to take place.
-Ask the bride for a few preferred dates and then circulate these round the hens.
+Ask the bride for a few preferred dates and then circulate these around the hens.
 The easiest and most efficient way to do this is by setting up a Doodle date poll, where hens can simply put a tick next to the date/ dates they can attend and you can clearly see the most popular option.

 Make sure to give the hens a deadline to respond by – there’s always one or two in a group that won’t bother otherwise.
-Once you’ve got the date set send a calendar invite or set up a WhatsApp group and message to the hens telling them the exact dates (including any time needed for travel on the Friday afternoon for example) and ask them to put it in their diaries.
+Once you’ve got the date set send a calendar invite or set up a WhatsApp group and message to the hens telling them the exact dates (including any time needed for travel on a Friday afternoon for example) and ask them to put it in their diaries.

 4. Work out the hen party budget

 Unless you’re a maths whizz, sorting the finances and getting the hens to pay up in time will probably be the least enjoyable part of the planning.
 It’s important to get the finances in order before you plan the fun stuff though.
 There’s no point falling in love with a cool party pad, complete with swimming pool and indoor cinema if the cost of the accommodation alone is going to be way too expensive for the majority of hens.
 Knowing the ball park figure for the hen party before you organise anything is crucial, so you don’t waste time or lose deposits.
 According to a recent survey by hen do organiser Red7, the average spend on a hen party in the UK in 2019 was £164.98.